 - tagging studies

 At the references search interface, the user has many options to filter a search.
-These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (use any term, such as author, species scientific name); and collection.
-Collections are a quick way to browse RFMO scientific meeting papers, e.g., Species ID Guides.For Population Level Assessments (PLA), users can filter by type of PLA, model, stock, or population status.
+These include: mitigation technique; management category; bycatch species group; fishing gear; year; keyword (such as author, species scientific name, or terms like biodegradable, non-entangling, 'cryptic mortality' or indicators ); and collection.
+Collections are a quick way to browse RFMO scientific meeting papers, e.g., IOTC 2021, as well as safe handling and release and Species ID Guides.For Population Level Assessments (PLA), users can filter by type of PLA, model, stock, or population status.
 Results can be sorted by year or first author by clicking on the column header.

 Copyright and Google Scholar